Are Your Dog’s Behavior Problems Linked To Their Gut Health?

-Probiotics help establish a healthy, desirable balance of friendly bacteria in the gastrointestinal tract, which prevents the gut from becoming inflamed and sending a grumpy message to the emotional control centers of the brain.
+Probiotics can help establish a healthy, desirable balance of friendly bacteria in the gastrointestinal tract, which can help support a healthy gut.

 There’s nothing conclusive to say with clarity that good gut health reduces anxious or aggressive dog behavior.
-If your pooch is displaying any behavior that isn’t desirable and you’re struggling to calm them, always talk to your vet and/or enrol in behavioral classes (always with a reputable, ethical trainer) to support them appropriately.
-However, with the gut microbiome being an ever-changing ecosystem (so easily affected by dietary changes, change of environment, medications, and stress) evidence is slowly but surely growing to indicate that gut bacteria, when in good stead, can help calm a dog down, diminish inflammatory responses and generally improve health.
+If your pooch is displaying any behavior that isn’t desirable and you’re struggling to calm them, always talk to your vet and/or enroll in behavioral classes (always with a reputable, ethical trainer) to support them appropriately.
+However, with the gut microbiome being an ever-changing ecosystem (so easily affected by dietary changes, change of environment, medications, and stress) evidence is slowly but surely growing to indicate that gut bacteria, when in good stead, can help calm a dog down, support a normal inflammatory response and generally promote health.

 Our Final Thoughts On The Gut Health & Mood Relationship…